poppyjones/sikker/week1.md

 ### Integrity

 Ensuring assets can't be altered wo. permission.
-"Gaurding against immproper information modicifation or destruuction."
+"Guarding against improper information modification or destruction."
-May include ensuring *non-repuditation* and *authenticity*.
+May include ensuring *non-repudiation* and *authenticity*.

 >Non-repudiation is the assurance that someone cannot deny the validity of something.
 Non-repudiation is a legal concept that is widely used in information security and refers to a service, which provides proof of the origin of data and the integrity of the data.
 In other words, non-repudiation makes it very difficult to successfully deny who/where a message came from as well as the authenticity and integrity of that message.

 **Data integrity**:  Ensuring information isn't altered.

-Historical case: Queen Mary sends weakly encrypted message which leads to her revealing her accomplices.
+Historical case: Mary Queen of Scots sent weakly encrypted message which leads to her revealing her accomplices.

-**System ingegrity**: Unsuring a system works as intenden.
+**System integrity**: Insuring a system works as intended.
 Free from unintended or deliberate manipulation of system functions.

-"Historicl case": Calibrating the whiteboard incorrectly at school.
+"Historical case": Calibrating the whiteboard incorrectly at school.

 **Associated vulnerability**: Corruption